Oxalis adenophylla Gillies ex Hook. & Arn.

 How to Grow and Care

 These plants need bright indirect light to grow well and produce flowers.
 They can often bloom all winter if kept in a sunny spot.
 Keep the soil barely moist but never soggy.
 Allow the top 2 inches (5 cm) of soil to dry out before watering.
-It is best to water your Oxalis from the bottom so that the thin fragile stems of the plant don't get water logged and the soil stays loose.
-Oxalis grow best in cool temperatures between 60 to 70 ºF (15 to 21 ºC) during the day and 55 to 65 ºF (13 to 18 ºC) at night.
+It is best to water your Oxalis from the bottom so that the thin, fragile stems of the plant don't get waterlogged and the soil stays loose.
+Oxalis plants grow best in cool temperatures between 60 to 70 ºF (15 to 21 ºC) during the day and 55 to 65 ºF (13 to 18 ºC) at night.
 The soil should be loose and sandy rather than rich and organic.
-Feed your plant monthly when it is actively growing with a basic houseplant food at 1/2 the recommended strength.
-Never feed a Oxalis when it is dormant and the bulbs are resting.
+Feed your plant monthly when actively growing with a basic houseplant food at 1/2 the recommended strength.
+Never feed an Oxalis when it is dormant, and the bulbs are resting.

 - Back to genus Oxalis

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus